the1dynasty/IconPack-Template/README.md

 Step 2:
 Import this project, ABS, and NineOldAndroids.
 Then add ABS and NineOldAndroids to Icon Pack Template as its dependent library.
+(Importing on Eclipse - Right click on the template folder and select Properties>Android>Select 4.2.2>Under that, remove any bad imports and add ABS and NOA>Apply>OK)

 Step 3:
 Open AndroidManifest.xml and change line 22.
 Then read the comment starting on line 54.
 You can experiment with those